badriadhikari/neural-networks-using-tensorflow/README.md

 accuracy = model.evaluate(XVALID, YVALID)
 ```

-What to submit?
-* A link to your notebook where you have completed the tasks.
-The notebook should also have answers to the following questions:
+In the notebook where you practice, also answer the following:
 1. Does your model perform better (in terms of accuracy) on the training set or validation set?
 Is this a problem?
 How to avoid this problem?
 1. Why can over training be a problem?
 1. What is the difference between generalization, overfitting, and underfitting?
 1. Why should you not normalize XVALID separately, i.e. why should we use the parameters from XTRAIN to normalize XVALID?

 ## Activity 7.
 Learning curves
 This activity assumes that you have successfully completed all previous activities.
 It also requires some focus.
 Learning curves are a key to debug and diagnose a model's performance.
 The goal in this activity is to plot learning curves and to interpret various learning curves.
 For a regression dataset of your choice, the first step is to shuffle the dataset.
 The next step is to split the dataset into the four arrays: XTRAIN, YTRAIN, XVALID, and YVALID.
 The next step is to train a neural network model using `model.fit()`.
 However, this time, XVALID and YVALID will also be passed as arguments to the `model.fit()` method.
 This is so when we call the method, it can evaluate the model on the validation set at the end of each epoch (see code block below).
 It is extremely important to understand that the `model.fit()` method does NOT use the validation dataset to perform the learning, it is only to evaluate the model after each epoch.
 When calling the `model.fit()` method we can also save its output in a variable, usually named `history`.
 This variable can be used to plot learning curves (see code block below).
 The task in this activity is to plot many learning curves in various scenarios.
 In particular, it is of intererest to observe and analyze how the learning plots look like various settings.
 The following article discusses learning curves in more detail.